 Purchasing certification exams typically cover a variety of areas including computers, finance, team work, purchasing processes and other relevant topics.
 The following courses are available to provide the necessary exam preparation:

 - Marketing principles

 Job Outlook and Salary Info

-The job outlook for purchasing agents is projected to increase by 5% from 2010-2020, according to the U.S. Bureau of Labor Statistics (BLS).
+The job outlook for buyers and purchasing agents is projected to decrease by 9% from 2019-2029, according to the U.S. Bureau of Labor Statistics (BLS).
 This includes purchasing agents of farm products and purchasing agents, except wholesale, retail and farm products.
-In May 2012, the BLS stated that the mean annual wages for purchasing agents, except wholesale, retail and farm products, was $62,310.
-That same year the mean wages for purchasing agents and buyers of farm products was $59,770 annually.
+In May 2020, the BLS stated that the median annual wages for purchasing managers and buyers and purchasing agents, was $125,940 and $66,690, respectively.
+In May 2020, the BLS stated the mean wages for purchasing agents and buyers who work for merchant wholesalers, durable goods was $65,960 annually.

 Upon completion of a purchasing or purchasing management certification program, students may consider Certified Professional in Supply Management (CPSM), Certified Purchasing Professional (CPP), Certified Professional Public Buyer (CPPB), Certified Public Purchasing Officer (CPPO), or Certified Professional Purchasing Manager (CPPM) designations.
 These are awarded by national purchasing agencies and usually require professionals to complete exams in addition to their certification.

 Purchasing professionals seeking advancement in their careers can pursue a certificate program to add to their resume or prepare them for national certification exams.